0.2 : Develop Project Business Case

 Customer

-Conduct high-level Alternatives Analysis to gather preliminary information needed for the Project Business Case
+Conduct high-level Alternatives Analysis to gather initial information needed for Business Case

 -